xyzhelen/straight-font-to-unicode/README.md

 # straight-font-to-unicode

+Straight is a legacy font (actually 2 fonts) which was developed in the 1990s.
+The font is not Unicode-compliant, and documents typed in Straight should be converted (transcoded) into a Unicode-compliant font.
+These macros convert text typed in "Straight" into "BC Sans", but once they are in BC Sans they can be changed into any Unicode font.

+# TLDR;
+1. download the **transcoder_StraightFont.docm** file
-**If you are looking to convert a document typed in "Straight", just download the transcoder_StraightFont.docm file and follow the instructions in the document.
-The document contains 2 macros.
-Try the "straight-donna" one first.**
+2. make sure you allow word to run macros in the document
+2. follow the instructions in the document
+4. the document contains 2 macros - if in doubt try the "straight- donna" one first

 ## Contents